 From time to time, the program will offer special topic courses not described in the Courses of Study Bulletin.
 Topics may be in any area(s) of Medieval and Renaissance Studies and may be offered at the initiative of faculty members or upon the petition of students.
 The course will be announced by special prospectus.
-1 to 4 credit hours. & hou
+1 to 4 credit hours.
+May be repeated on different topics.